 Figure 43 shows the detailed timing diagrams for this method.
 During a conversion, while both $\overline{\text{CS}}$ and $\overline{\text{RD}}$ are low, the result of the previous conversion can be read.
-The data is shifted out, MSB first, with 16 clock pulses, and is valid on both the rising and falling edge of the clock.
+Data is shifted out MSB first with 16 clock pulses and, depending on the SDCLK frequency, can be valid on the falling and rising edges of the clock.
 The 16 bits have to be read before the current conversion is complete; otherwise, RDERROR is pulsed high and can be used to interrupt the host interface to prevent incomplete data reading.